 1 Corinthians 11:3 – But I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God.

 1. Wives submit to your own husbands – God has designed authority structures in every area of life.
-He has put authorities into place in the political sphere (governments), the social sphere (bosses and masters), the spiritual sphere (elders over the church), and the family sphere (parents over children and wife submit to husband.)
+He has put authorities into place in the political sphere (governments), the social sphere (bosses and masters), the spiritual sphere (elders over the church), and the family sphere (parents over children and wife submit to the husband.)
 This should not be a surprise to us.
 God is an orderly God.

 He doesn’t want confusion and chaos.
 He doesn’t want there to be multiple people or groups striving to lead and bickering about who is in charge.
 A home with multiple heads cannot function well.
 Neither can a home with no head.
 God’s design of one clear head is the best.